JairajJangle/OpenCV-Catalogue/README.md

 Coming Soon:
 * Exploded View of OpenCV operations to give more insights
-* Multi-threading to keep GUI lag free while testing compute-heavy operations
 * Chaining of various OpenCV operations in a sequence
 * Support for CUDA operations

 ### Known Issue

 The project is still in development and all these issues will be addressed soon.

-- On slower machines, some intensive operations may cause GUI to be unresponsive
-  - *For developers*: this issue can be fixed with mutithreading implementation.

 - Exploded view is not implemented yet, so the exploded view  button <img src="assets/undock.png" alt="Logo" width="24"> may not be functional.